Pink Fairy Armadillo

 Population number

-No estimate of population size is available for this species.
 According to the Pink Fairy Armadillo resource, the total population size of the species is around 100 individuals.
-Currently it is classified as Data Deficient (DD) on the IUCN Red List.
+Currently, it is classified as Data Deficient (DD) on the IUCN Red List.

 Ecological niche